cs107e/cs107e.github.io/labs/lab3/lab.md

 Also RX on the breakout board to TX on the Raspberry Pi.

-Download the `hello.bin` to the Raspberry Pi using the bootloader by running `mqke install`.
+Download the `hello.bin` to the Raspberry Pi using the bootloader by running `make install`.

 Power up the Raspberry Pi, and start `screen`.